geodiegofer/fdelmodc3D-utils/twoHalfD_data/README.md

 ```sh
 2dSU_to_3dSU_v2.sh model10_cp.su 120 2.5
 ```
-which takes about 38 seconds (faster since it writes the binary using `fwrite`, and fills all header parameters in a single scan).
+takes about 38 seconds (faster since it writes the binary using `fwrite`, and fills all header parameters in a single scan).

 Both output `model10_cp-3d.su`, which can be visualized using `suximage` (2d slices side-by-side), `sunimage` (see cube) or OpendTect (check `view_opendtect` folder in this repository).